busbud/jac/README.md

 ## Compatibility
-This version of jac-img is compatible with express 2.5.
+This version of jac is compatible with express 2.5.
 It depends on `res.local()` to get and set the view local `jac.img` via middleware.

 ## Production